Create and Install Serialized Item/Equipment Records at a Site

 The field is used for information only.

-…the date the equipment was installed.
+This field indicates the date the equipment is installed.
 The date is used to create an installation record automatically when the equipment record is saved.

 Only dates valid within the system calendar in 'System Calendar.
 Open' (CRS900) can be used.

-…the equipment status.
-This will default to 20, but can be changed.
+This field indicates the equipment status.
+This default value is 20, but it can be changed.
 No meter values can be reported unless the equipment status is 20.
-If a main equipment status changes, this will also affect any sub-components.
+If a main equipment status changes, the change also affects any sub-components.

-(MMS240/H) Priority …the priority of the equipment.
-The value entered here will default to equipment on lower levels in the equipment structure.
+(MMS240/H) 'Priority' This field indicates the priority of the equipment.
+The specified value becomes the default for equipment at lower levels in the equipment structure.
 The field is added to planned work orders when these are created against the equipment, providing parameter 360 in 'Work Order Type.
 Open' (MOS120) is set to priority 0.

 Fixed assets are defined in 'Fixed Asset.
 Open' (FAS001).